orbs-network/pbft-typescript/README.md

 - [ ] timed tests are flaky
 - [ ] Nodes can pretend to be other nodes => sign all messages
 - [ ] Unsubscribe gossip on dispose of PBFT
-- [ ] PBFT onLeaderChange should count itself